The Best Essential Guide of Tokyo Japan

 Also, some temples have at the entrance the two Nyos, a couple of muscled man that protect the place from evil spirits.
 If you follow this guide when visiting the big Budda of Kamakura at the entrance you will see their Nyos like below:

-The end of the walk is at the entrance of the Iwasaki family mansion, a mansion that is mainly built in 19 century European style, however, the must visit area is the part of the house built on traditional japanese style:
+Iwasaki family mansion, a mansion that is mainly built in 19 century European style, however, the must visit area is the part of the house built on traditional japanese style:

 Itinerary One, second Walk: